 Is There a Vaccine for Malaria?

 Really, you should be more concerned about dengue, especially if you'll be visiting Southeast Asia.
-As with malaria, covering up at night, using an insect repellent, and avoiding being outside during the mosquito biting hours will help drastically reduce your risk of catching it.
+As with malaria, covering up at night, using an insect repellent, and avoiding being outside during the mosquito biting hours (dawn and dusk) will help drastically reduce your risk of catching it.

 DEET is great mosquito protection and is endorsed by the Center for Disease Control, or CDC, which watches health issues for U.S. citizens.
 Use insect repellent containing DEET with care -- it's strong stuff, but it also works better than anything else.

 If you're nervous about it, DEET is the way to go.
-You can buy different concentrations of it on Amazon.
+It may be nasty, but it's not as nasty as cerebral malaria.

 This article has been edited and updated by Lauren Juliff.